fbpic/fbpic/README.md

 * The fields *E* and *B* are defined at the **same points in space** and at the **same time** (i.e. they are not staggered).
 This avoids some interpolation errors.
 * The particle pusher uses the Vay algorithm.
+* Moving window is supported.

 For more details on the algorithm, see the `docs/article` folder.